teao11/School_District_Analysis/README.md

 <img width="456" alt="Screen Shot 2021-05-30 at 4 15 04 PM" src="https://user-images.githubusercontent.com/46773181/120123176-3c721f80-c162-11eb-815e-e7ec3322f01c.png">

-As we can see above, removing the 9th grade scores from Thomas High School will only affect the 9th grade segment here.
+As we can see above, removing the 9th grade scores from Thomas High School will only affect the Thomas High School segment.
 Thomas High School 9th Grade scores have been replaced with NaN, as requested!

+Removing the 9th grade population from the denominator and grouping by school name kept the Thomas High School reading grades consistent:
+* 10th Grade: 84.3 to 84.3
+* 11th Grade: 83.6 to 83.6
+* 12th Grade: 83.8 to 83.8

 Please see below for the math summary by grade, **before** we addressed the issues with Thomas High School 9th Grade: